mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/cnrms.rst

    :header: "Relationship", "Type", "Description", "Related Entity", "Foreign Key"
    :widths: 20, 20, 40, 20, 20

-   "Appointments", "One-to-Many", "A patient can have multiple appointments.", "Appointment", "PatientID in the Appointment table references PatientID in the Patient table."
-   "Diagnostics", "One-to-Many", "A patient can have multiple diagnostic records.", "Diagnostic", "PatientID in the Diagnostic table references PatientID in the Patient table."
-   "ClinicalNotes", "One-to-Many", "A patient can have multiple clinical notes.", "ClinicalNote", "PatientID in the ClinicalNote table references PatientID in the Patient table."
+   "Patients", "Many-to-One", "Multiple clinical notes can belong to one patient.", "Patient", "PatientID in the ClinicalNote table references PatientID in the Patient table."
-   "Prescriptions", "One-to-Many", "A patient can have multiple prescriptions.", "Prescription", "PatientID in the Prescription table references PatientID in the Patient table."

 API